About 3 Rivers

 3 Rivers is a telephone cooperative and as a cooperative member, you will be allocated capital credits based on your patronage.
 This allocation will be a percentage of our annual earnings over and above expenses.

 What is the goal of 3 Rivers?
-No matter how large or small, whether they're located in the high plains or the lowlands, all telephone cooperatives share a common goal: to provide their members and their communities with the best telecommunications service available at the lowest possible price.
+To provide their members and their communities with the best telecommunications service available at the lowest possible price.

 Who is responsible for the cooperative?
-Telephone cooperatives are a living example of democracy in action.
-The subscribers/members actually own the company and elect a Board of Trustees that sets policy to represent member's interests and ensure the company's success.
+The subscribers/members of the cooperative actually own the company and elect a Board of Trustees that sets policy to represent member's interests and ensure the company's success.

 If I move out of the 3 Rivers Cooperative Area, how will I get my capital credits?
 When you disconnect, we will ask you for a permanent home of record.
 Your capital credits will be sent to the address you give us.
 These capital credits will be distributed at the discretion of the 3 Rivers Board of Trustees based on the financial condition of the cooperative.
 It is your responsibility to keep your address current.